OUR TEAM

 Humanitarian Outreach Coordinator, Beyond Borders

 Denisse Molina is the Humanitarian Outreach Coordinator at the Texas Civil Rights Project.
-In her role Denisse represents TCRP in state wide and national collations, leads advocacy campaigns and organizes communities in the Texas borderlands to fight for human rights and to fight against inhumane immigration policies.
-Prior to this, Denisse worked as a paralegal at ProBAR, a non-profit that provides direct services to immigrants detained in adult detention centers.
-Moreover, Denisse also organized border communities to fight racist immigration policies through her work with Frontera Progressives.
-Denisse is also an immigrant herself and through her owned lived experiences shares a lot in common with the communities she serves.
+In her role, Denisse represents TCRP in state-wide and national collations, leads advocacy campaigns, and organizes communities in the Texas Borderlands to fight for human rights and to fight against inhumane immigration policies.
+As a long-term resident of the Borderlands, Denisse also shares her expertise of the federal, state, and local systems and their connection to the Borderlands and her local community.
+Before this, Denisse worked as a paralegal at ProBAR, a non-profit providing direct services to immigrants detained in adult detention centers.
+In addition to her role in direct services, Denisse also played an integral role in providing research, advocacy strategies, and humanitarian services through the implementation of the Zero Tolerance Policy ( aka family separation), Migrant Protection Protocols Policy ( aka Return to Mexico), Title 42, and many other immigration policies.
+In 2023, Denisse worked alongside the Beyond Borders Policy team to bring her expertise to the Texas Legislature.
+Moreover, Denisse also organized border communities to fight racist immigration policies and bring awareness to the issues more pressing to the Borderlands, she did this through her work with various grassroots organizations.
+Lastly, Denisse is also an immigrant herself and through her own lived experiences shares a lot in common with the communities she serves.
 She holds a BA in Government from the University of Texas Rio Grande Valley.
 She is based in the Rio Grande Valley area.

 Georgina Guzman (she/her)